JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 **Tl;DR**

-No matter if you are using APIs to BiP, to do some Jira tasks or to bring real life data to your SliDevJS PPT component.
+No matter if you are using APIs to BiP.

+To do some [Jira](https://jalcocert.github.io/JAlcocerT/jira-data-model-with-ai/) tasks or to bring [real time life data to your SliDevJS PPT](https://jalcocert.github.io/JAlcocerT/ai-driven-presentations/#conclusions) component.

+99% of the times, there is an API behind of that!

 **Intro**